-Chang & Diamond, APC: Chapter 7 Bankruptcy Attorney San Diego
+Chang & Diamond, APC: San Diego Chapter 7 Bankruptcy Lawyers

 Payment Plan Available | Se Habla Español

-When financial ruin stares you in the face with these threats to your financial security, the fear can be debilitating.
+The fear can be debilitating when financial ruin stares you in the face with these threats to your financial security.
 But there is hope.
 If you live in Southern California and your financial situation has become serious, declaring Chapter 7 bankruptcy may be the answer for you.
 Contact Chang & Diamond, APC, in San Diego & Riverside County, California, for answers to your questions, pursuit of a brighter future, and an end to harassment.
 Tomorrow really can be a new day.

 “Thank you for your support, understanding, and help through such a difficult time in our lives.
 We greatly appreciate everything that you were able to help us through.”—Stacy, San Diego

-Because you’re unable to repay your debts, you now find yourself hounded by creditors with threats of car repossession, home foreclosure, garnishments, or levees on your personal property.
+Because you cannot repay your debts, you now find yourself hounded by creditors with threats of car repossession, home foreclosure, garnishments, or levees on your personal property.

-If this scenario sounds familiar, you may be wondering how to get yourself out of the situation.
+If this scenario sounds familiar, you may wonder how to get yourself out of the situation.
 It’s okay to be scared and worried in such circumstances.
 But there is hope.

-When you have a crushing mountain of debt that you do not have the means to repay, filing Chapter 7 bankruptcy can offer you some latitude.
+When you have an overwhelming debt that you do not have the means to repay, filing Chapter 7 bankruptcy can offer you some latitude.
 It would allow you to wipe the slate clean and get a shot at rebuilding your life and finances afresh.

 The bankruptcy laws in the U.S. are constantly changing.
 You’ll need to fulfill different requirements to have your debts discharged by the bankruptcy court.
 These factors contribute to making the bankruptcy process complex and challenging to navigate.